 Who we are

-Kimberly Goetz has been reciting poems and telling stories since the 1980s.
-She founded and taught the Thurston County TeenWorks Shakespeare Program and was a guest instructor for the inaugural session of the Capital Theater’s “Shakespeare Experience.”
-She was recognized for her public speaking skills at the 1991 National Speech Tournament where she won a Gold Award.
-Kimberly is a frequent lecturer on topics related to public policy, business, and the environment and is the author of An Introduction to Internet-Based Financial Investigations (Gower 2011).
-In addition to performing and leading storytelling sessions at our festivals, she is the Festival Director for the Sean-nós Northwest Festival and honed her event organizational skills as the Golf Production Team Leader for the Richard Karns StarDays Celebrity Golf Tournament.
+Festival Director Kimberly Goetz is an award-winning public speaker and has been reciting poems and telling stories since the 1980s.
+She has performed for a variety of audiences, including at the Ocean Shores Celtic Festival.
+Kimberly honed her event organizational skills as the Golf Production Team Leader for the Richard Karns StarDays Celebrity Golf Tournament.
 She is a former member of the Washington State Bar Association Disciplinary Board and currently serves as a Commissioner for the City of Lacey Historical Commission.
-She is also a fan of Captain Grammar Pants.
+She sometimes teaches beginning sean-nós dance in Olympia and is a fan of Captain Grammar Pants.

-Alicia Guinn currently teaches sean-nós, set, and céilí dancing in the Seattle area.
+Dance Director Alicia Guinn currently teaches sean-nós, set, and céilí dancing in the Seattle area.
 Alicia started dancing as an adult while living in Northern Ireland in 1997.
 Since then, she has studied set and sean-nós dancing in Galway, Ireland, taught Irish dance workshops for festivals across the United States, and had the honor of dancing on stage with traditional musicians like Johnny B. Connolly, and Liz Carroll and John Doyle.
 Her sean-nós style incorporates steps learned directly from Galway dancers including Pádraig Ó hOibicín, Róisín Ní Mhainín, Máire Áine Ní Iarnáin, Rónán Regan, and Seosamh Ó Neachtain.
-She was the featured dance instructor at the 2014 Féile Portland Irish Weekend and will be teaching at the 2015 Sean-nós Northwest Festival.